That dollar amount reflects a 29.1% increase compared to $7 billion five years earlier for 2020.

 Below are exports from Bolivia that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Bolivia’s goods trail Bolivian importer spending on foreign products.

-Bolivia has highly negative net exports and therefore competitive disadvantages under the product category machinery including computers.
+Bolivia has highly negative net exports and therefore competitive disadvantages under the mineral fuels including oil and machinery including computers product categories.

 Bolivian Export Companies